Updated on October 25, 2024

 The role of these council committees or task forces is to make recommendations to the City Council.
 It is purely advisory.
 However, the council committee or task force will “vote” on what recommendation to make.
 These votes are different from City Council votes in that they have no power to enact a law.

-The draft ordinance may also go in front of a board or commission like the planning commission for a vote on whether to recommend the draft ordinance to council.
-They may vote to recommend that city council pass it as is, pass it with amendments, or not pass the ordinance.
+The draft ordinance may also go in front of a board or commission like the planning commission for a vote on whether to recommend the draft ordinance to the council.
+They may vote to recommend that the city council pass it as is, pass it with amendments, or not pass the ordinance.

 “It’s not a linear process,” said Alexa Nota, COO of Rent Responsibly, “but as long as you’re familiar with this, generally, it makes it a lot easier to follow along.”